Twenkid/Theory-of-Universe-and-Mind/Predictions/README.md

 Let us again briefly describe roughly what we mean by "germ/seed of intelligence/reason":

-A SEED OF REASON, SR: Coherent underlying algorithms that learn and execute new algorithms.
+**A SEED OF REASON, SR, Germ of Intelligence etc.:** Coherent underlying algorithms that learn and execute new algorithms.
 For the work of the algorithms, for their "feeding", non-algorithmic memories - data - are also accumulated.

 The purpose of "Reason", or "Emil" (many names can be used - for variety) is, as the experiments develop, the embryos become more "responsible" - their creativity can respond better to the input information; to better adapt to the art examples and worlds in which they are taught to exist; to answer direct inquiries...